Shopify/cli/docs/cli/get-started.md

 - start the development server on http://localhost:9292
 - push the theme to your store
 - list all the available themes

+You can also pass these optional flags:
-- remove the theme directory (you can skip this with `--no-cleanup`)
+- `--cleanup` to remove the theme directory afterwards

 ### More automation